VikSil/DevOps_with_Docker/README.md

 ## Disclaimer

 For educational and entertainment purposes only.
 Plagiarism is strongly advised against.
+If in doubt, consult [policy on plagiarism of the University of Helsinki](https://studies.helsinki.fi/instructions/article/what-cheating-and-plagiarism).